Cross-Contamination: What It Is and How to Avoid It

-According to the CDC, one in six Americans gets foodborne illness every year, killing over 3,000 people annually.
+According to the CDC, one in six Americans gets foodborne illness annually, killing over 3,000 people annually.
 Foodborne illness can happen at home, but approximately 60% of outbreaks trace back to restaurant service.

 What can restaurants, food trucks, and other professional kitchens do to prevent foodborne illness?
 Cross-contamination is a common way for pathogens and other contaminants to end up on a customer's plate.